jdegand/angular-cat-wiki/README.md

 # Angular Cat Wiki

 This is a conversion of my [Next Cat Wiki app](https://github.com/jdegand/devchallenges-cat-wiki) to use Angular and Angular SSR.
+It is also a solution to a [DevChallenges challenge](https://web.archive.org/web/20231130034437/https://legacy.devchallenges.io/challenges/f4NJ53rcfgrP6sBMD2jt).

 ## Built With